 Normal Puppy Size

-Expect your puppy to reach its full adult height between 9 and 12 months of age.
+Expect your puppy to reach its full adult height although not full maturity between 9 and 12 months of age.

 What Is the Average Golden Retriever Size?

 How big will your Golden be when fully grown?
 Golden Retrievers are sturdy but elegant medium to medium-large size dogs.
 Golden Retriever size can be influenced by genetics, whether your dog is male or female… and even where you live!